 I tried the ketogenic diet and it did not work for me AT ALL!
-I only had 20 grams of carbs a day and my insulin sensitivity went bonkers.
-Since fat is released more slowly into the bloodstream than complex or refined carbs, I didn’t see any crazy blood sugar fluctuations, but my insulin needs increased by 100% in comparison to when I was eating a low carb or moderate carb diet.
+I only had 20 grams of carbs per day and my insulin sensitivity went bonkers.
+Since fat is released more slowly into the bloodstream than complex or refined carbs, I didn’t see any crazy blood sugar fluctuations, but my insulin needs increased by 100% compared to when I was eating a low carb or moderate carb diet.

 Needless to say, my experience with the ketogenic diet was that I gained weight FAST.
 Not really what I was going for.
 My blood sugars were nice and stable although often trending high but since gaining fat isn’t part of my goal, I can honestly say that I will most likely never try a ketogenic diet again.

 I know that some people successfully follow a ketogenic diet for diabetes management, so my experience may not be typical, but I cannot recommend a ketogenic diet at this point.
 You don’t need it for good blood sugar control, and the downsides can be serious.

 As I wrote in the beginning, what the optimal diet is for you depends on your goals.
 Personally, I find a low carb diet optimal for weight loss and a moderate carb diet optimal for maintaining and building muscle mass.